DenJens/Hangfire.Documentation/background-methods/passing-dependencies.rst

 Passing dependencies
 =======================

-In almost every job you'll want to use other classes of your application to perform different work and keep your code clean and simple.
-Let's call these classes as *dependencies*.
-How to pass these dependencies to methods that will be called in background?
+In almost every job you will want to use other classes of your application to perform different work and keep your code clean and simple.
+Let us call these classes as *dependencies*.
+How do we pass these dependencies to methods that will be called in the background?

-When you are calling static methods in background, you are restricted only to the static context of your application, and this requires you to use the following patterns of obtaining dependencies:
+When you are calling static methods in the background, you are restricted only to the static context of your application, and this requires you to use the following patterns of obtaining dependencies:

 * Manual dependency instantiation through the ``new`` operator
 * `Service location <http://en.wikipedia.org/wiki/Service_locator_pattern>`_
 * `Abstract factories <http://en.wikipedia.org/wiki/Abstract_factory_pattern>`_ or `builders <http://en.wikipedia.org/wiki/Builder_pattern>`_
 * `Singletons <http://en.wikipedia.org/wiki/Singleton_pattern>`_

 However, all of these patterns greatly complicate the unit testability aspect of your application.
-To fight with this issue, Hangfire allows you to call instance methods in background.
+To fight with this issue, Hangfire allows you to call instance methods in the background.
 Consider you have the following class that uses some kind of ``DbContext`` to access the database, and ``EmailService`` to send emails.

 .. code-block:: c#